REFUND AND REPAYMENT POLICY

 ▪ No tuition refund after completion of 50% of the program clock hours.

-PRIORITY OF REFUNDS (AS MANDATED BY FEDERAL AND STATE REGULATION) IS AS FOLLOWS:
+PRIORITY OF REFUNDS (AS MANDATED BY FEDERAL AND STATE REGULATION) ARE AS FOLLOWS:

 1. Unsubsidized Federal Direct Loans